DNXEMPIRE-1/CRM/README.md

-# CRM - Customer Relationship Managment
+# CRM - Customer Relationship Management System 🤝📊

 Simple CRM system, made as a final project for Java coding bootcamp in CodersLab.

 Technologies used: Java 8, Spring Boot, Spring MVC, Spring Data, Hibernate, Spring Security, MySQL, Multithreading, JUnit and Thymeleaf.
 Libraries used: Lombok, OpenCSV,  iText

-Note: in this project a free bootstrap templete [Vali Admin](https://github.com/pratikborsadiya/vali-admin) is used.
+## Overview

+The CRM system is a powerful tool that enables businesses to streamline their customer-related processes.
+It includes features such as customer data management, communication tracking, task management, and reporting.

 ## Main features:
 - User roles: employee, manager, owner and admin